periode/thesis/notes.md

 - what are the *unique* ways that code can demonstrate/express an aesthetic sentiment?
 - - what are its *structures*, *vocabularies* and *syntaxes* (Cayley)?
 - - what are the (interpretative, critical) *techniques* to identify these aforementioned?
-- - how do those establish a *tension*? (tension being a prerequisite for an aesthetic experience -or a (re)solving of said tension)
+- - how do those establish a *tension*? (tension being a prerequisite for an aesthetic experience -or a (re)solving of said tension) > the tension is already established from the get go as a programming is inherently hard to comprehend (**why**?)

 - what are the useful conceptual tools that i use from the research on e-lit (e.g. combinations, potential, interactivity, ... **check the book by hannes bajohr, code und Konzept**)?
 - - if compilation make the source code poem lose its specificity, how does that help us define what that specificity is?
 - are existing theories applicable? to what extent do we need to modify them? to what extent do we need new ones?
-- - theories for what? theories to explain *how* source code can be a means of creating aesthetic objects.
+- - theories for what? theories to explain *how* source code can be a means of creating aesthetic objects. <- **this is important**
 - what are the notions of literature? text, fiction, account, figure, materiality, author, literarity, context, commitment (?), fragment (**this one works with source code modules**, in space rather than time)

 ### typology